Table of Contents

 Why businesses are adopting it:

-- Boosts engagement with immersive UX
+- Boosts engagement with immersive user experiences.

-- Supports remote collaboration with 3D environments
+- Supports remote collaboration through 3D environments.

 7. Cross-Platform Development Tools Gaining More Attention